ms-iot/content/en-US/win10/samples/ZigBeeAdapterTutorial.md

 How to:

-1. You need to found out which the ZigBee Profile and ZigBee Device Category each end point of the new device supports.
+1. You need to find out which the ZigBee Profile and ZigBee Device Category each end point of the new device supports.
 This can be documented by the device manufacturer or discovered by sending some ZDO command to the end points.
 ZigBee adapter can give you this information if you enable device discovery tracing in Logger class.
 2. Implements the missing clusters (if necessary)
  - Create a new class that derives from ZclCluster
  - In constructor add attributes and commands